 Ryan Lohoff is the director of Rithem Dance Company in Los Angeles, CA. He is also the founder of Neo Rhythmo Inc. (TapInColor.com) and co-director of Tap Into The Network.
-For the past 8 years, Ryan has been on faculty touring with Hollywood Vibe Convention.
+From 2012 to present day, Ryan has been on faculty touring with Hollywood Vibe Convention.

 Throughout his professional career, Ryan has worked with brand names Nike, Adidas, and Disney as well as performing on television shows "Star Search" with Arsenio Hall, "Mobbed" with Howie Mandell, CBS's "Live To Dance" with Paula Abdul, and FOX's "30 Seconds to Fame."
 He has worked with Broadway choreographer Keith Young on the Sammy Davis Jr. musical "Sammy" as well as choreographing for FOX's "World Of Dance" (House of Tap - 2019).

 Ryan is considered to be a master convention tap teacher and has taught on a touring convention for over 20yrs+.
 You may have taken a class from him traveling with KAR, Showstopper, Dance Olympus, Company Dance, LA Dance Magic, The Streetz, Hollywood Dance Jamz, Hollywood Vibe, Triple Threat Dance (Canada), and Global Dance Convention (Australia).